ElmkhanetarZakariae/Power-Bi-Project1/README.md

 # DASHBOARD 2 : DETAILS

-• Create a Grid View dashboard displaying a table of all call details in Power BI
+• A Grid View dashboard has been implemented, displaying a table of all call details.
+Users can apply various filters and export the grid as needed.

-• This should allow a user to export the grid for various filters applied